 Romans 6:1 tells us how we die: "What then shall we say?
 Shall we continue in sin so that grace may abound?
-MAY IT NEVER BE!.... [same expression; Paul uses this over and over again-'me genoito'] ...
-We who died to sin...
-[Was Judaism and Judaism's law sin?
+MAY IT NEVER BE!...." (vs 1-2).
+The same expression-Paul uses this over and over again-'me ginoito.'

+"...We who died to sin..." (v 2).
+That's what you died to.
+What Judaism and Judaism's law sin?
 Yes!
 Was Peter going back and sinning?
+Yes!

-Yes! ... how shall we live any longer therein?
+"...how shall we live any longer therein?
 Or are you ignorant that we, as many as were baptized into Christ Jesus, were baptized into His death?
 Therefore, we were buried with Him through the baptism into the death...
-[Christ's death] ...so that, just as Christ was raised from the dead by the glory of the Father, in the same way, we also should walk in newness of life.
-For if we have been conjoined [co-crucified] together in the likeness of His death, so also shall we be in the likeness of His resurrection.
+[His death] ...so that, just as Christ was raised from the dead by the glory of the Father, in the same way, we also should walk in newness of life.
+For if we have been conjoined together in the likeness of His death, so also shall we be in the likeness of His resurrection.
 Knowing this, that our old man was co-crucified with Him in order that the body of sin might be destroyed, so that we might no longer be enslaved to sin; because the one who has died to sin has been justified from sin" (vs 1-7).

 That's what it means in Galatians 2:20: "I have been crucified with Christ..."
-What God does when you're baptized, He literally takes the sacrifice of Christ and places that-imputes that-to you as your death!
+What God literally does when you are baptized is literally take the sacrifice of Christ and places that, imputes that to you as your death!
 That's what it means.
 Now you understand why baptism has to be by water immersion.
 You can't sprinkle.
 You're not buried with sprinkling.

-"...yet, I live.
-Indeed, it is no longer I; but Christ lives in me...." (v 20).
+"I have been crucified with Christ, yet, I live.
+Indeed, it is no longer I; but Christ lives in me!...." (v 20).
 How?
 By the power of the Holy Spirit of God!
-We are to have Christ formed in us.
+We are to have Christ formed in us!

-"...For the life that I am now living in the flesh, I live by faith-that very faith of the Son of

-God, Who loved me and gave Himself for me" (v 20).
+"...For the life that I am now living in the flesh, I live by faith-that very faith of the Son of God, Who loved me and gave Himself for me" (v 20).
 That's something!
 God does this on an individual basis.
 That's what's so fantastic about it.

-Verse 21: "I do not nullify the grace of God; for if righteousness... [that right standing before God] ... is through works of law, then Christ died in vain."
-If you can make yourself right by separating from the Gentiles, then Christ is of no effect and died in vain!
-Whatever law you want to have: washing of pots and cups, etc.
+Verse 21: "I do not nullify the grace of God; for if righteousness... [that right standing before God] ...is through works of law, then Christ died in vain" (vs 20-21).

+If you can make yourself right by separating from the Gentiles, Christ is no effect; He died in vain!
+Whatever law you want to have: washing of pots and cups-and you'll find from the Code of Jewish Law what that means.